code-dot-org/code-dot-org/SETUP.md

 1. Install the [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

+1. [Download](https://www.google.com/chrome/) and install Google Chrome, if you have not already.
+This is needed in order to be able to run apps tests locally.

 ### Ubuntu 16.04 ([Download iso][ubuntu-iso-url]) Note: Virtual Machine Users should check the Windows Note below before starting

 1. `sudo apt-get update`